ja-nguyen/rcs-sklearn_workshop/README.md

 ## Preworkshop Setup
 Please have Anaconda installed as we will use Jupyter Notebook/Lab.

 It is also a good practice to create a new environment to avoid any issue with dependencies.
 Make sure to launch Jupyter Notebook/Lab from this environment.
-To create a new environment named sklearn_workshop:
+To create a new environment named sklearn_workshop, from your terminal:

 ```console
 conda create -n sklearn_workshop python=3.7 pandas scipy matplotlib seaborn scikit-learn=0.24